ladislav-hovan/bridge-simple/README.md

 # bridge-simple
-An faster implementation of the BRIDGE keyword in Plumed
+This repository contains a fast implementation of the BRIDGE keyword for Plumed 2.